Easy Overnight Oats

 Ingredients needed to make easy overnight oats

-How to make basic overnight oats?
+How to make a basic overnight oats recipe – the ratio

 It’s all about the ratios to get the consistency you like.
-So try this suggested ratio below and then add more milk or use less milk until you find what works perfectly for you!
+So try the suggested ratio below and then add more milk or use less milk until you find what works perfectly for you!
 Once you nail down the ratio of the basic overnight oats recipe, the sky’s the limit with the flavor combinations and toppings.

 1 part oats + 1 part milk + ⅛ part seeds

-And then add the sweetener of choice and the milk.
-Then mix the overnight oats together until you see no clumps.
-Next, seal or cover with a lid, and chill in the fridge for at least 2 hours or overnight.
+4. Next, seal or cover with a lid, and chill in the fridge for at least 2 hours or overnight.

-The next morning, grab a spoon, add your favorite toppings and dig in!
+The next morning, grab a spoon, add your favorite toppings, and dig in!

 Almond joy overnight oats in a glass cup with other overnight oats in background

-Overnight Oatmeal Recipe Ideas
+My Top 6 Overnight Oatmeal Recipe Ideas

-Peanut Butter Jelly: It’s like having a peanut butter jelly sandwich in overnight oats form.
+It’s like having a peanut butter jelly sandwich in overnight oats form.
 Layer peanut butter, strawberry jelly, fresh cut strawberries and crushed peanuts.
 It has a sweet and salty taste that’s irresistible.

 Peanut Butter & Jelly Overnight Oats

-Apple Pie: With the combination of chopped apples, pecans, maple syrup and ground cinnamon, this variation is a great fall recipe that has a warm sweet taste and satisfying crunch from the fruit and nuts.
+With the combination of chopped apples, pecans, maple syrup and ground cinnamon, this variation is a great fall recipe that has a warm sweet taste and satisfying crunch from the fruit and nuts.

 Apple Pie Overnight Oats

-Banana Nutella: The name of this recipe says it all – bananas and Nutella – match made in heaven, and a great flavor for kids to try!
+The name of this recipe says it all – bananas and Nutella – match made in heaven, and a great flavor for kids to try!
 The banana and Nutella together have a rich decadent taste that makes it feel like you’re enjoying dessert, instead of a nutritious breakfast.
 Try also adding crushed hazelnuts and chocolate chips to enhance the flavor.

 Banana Nutella Overnight Oats

-Almond Joy: This recipe is a play on the popular chocolate bar.
+This recipe is a play on the popular chocolate bar.
 Use shredded coconut, crushed almonds, mini chocolate chips and maple syrup.

 Almond Joy Overnight Oats